khunspoonzi/prospective-plutus-pioneers/lecture02/1_Low-Level-Untyped-On-Chain-Validation-Scripts.md

 ### Pragma: [INLINABLE](https://youtu.be/sN3BIa3GAOc?t=1646)

-Because Oxford brackets require all function references to be made inline, it is a necessary final step to add an [INLINABLE pragma](https://wiki.haskell.org/Inlining_and_Specialisation) directive to our mkValidator function.
+Because Oxford brackets normally require all function references to be made inline, it is a necessary final step to add an [INLINABLE pragma](https://wiki.haskell.org/Inlining_and_Specialisation) directive to our mkValidator function.

 This gives rise to the following final source code: